“If we endure, we shall also reign with Him: if we shall deny Him, He also will deny us.” 2 Timothy 2:12

 Why would the apostle Paul do that if Messiah abolished those traditions?
 Answer: he wouldn’t, and he didn’t.
 It was the inventors of christianity who rejected the Father’s traditions and codified their false religion in the fourth century, calling it “christianity.”

 Salvation is not obtained by a decision man makes, nor a prayer that he prays.
-Salvation is not an act of man to change his lifestyle.
+Salvation is not an act of man changing his lifestyle.
 Salvation is not asking for forgiveness for all past sins of the flesh.
 So, any instance in which a preacher tells folks to “come forward and get saved” is false teaching, and that preacher is a false teacher.

-Salvation is given by the Father in HIS time to those who believe in the salvation that comes through His Son Yahoshua (His name means “Yah’s salvation”), and who confess Him before others regardless of the consequences of doing so, and who endure in that belief until they are TOLD they have been made children of Yah—they have been made righteous by the indwelling of the Holy Spirit, who then testifies to them that the confirmation of their redemption (Romans 8:16, 1 Corinthians 1:6-8).
+Salvation is given by the Father in HIS time to those who believe in the salvation that comes through His Son Yahoshua (His name means “Yah’s salvation”), and who confess Him before others regardless of the consequences of doing so, and who endure in that belief until they are TOLD they have been made children of Yah—they have been made righteous by the indwelling of the Holy Spirit, who then testifies directly to them the confirmation of their redemption (Romans 8:16, 1 Corinthians 1:6-8).

 Any other salvation is a false salvation.
 Any other path to salvation is a counterfeit of the true path.
 Sadly, billions of people have been lied to about what salvation is, how it is received, and how one knows he has received it.
 They have believed Satan’s lie from the garden that they shall not surely die!